SOP 10.8 - Gavage Techniques in Small Animals (Rat)

 1. Introduction and Definitions:

-To administer precise amounts of liquid diet, drugs or test compounds orally to rats using the gavage method.
-To minimize stress to the animal the person must be skilled in the gavage technique before starting a study.
+Gavage is used to administer precise amounts of liquid diet, drugs or test compounds by mouth directly to the stomach of the mice.
+To minimize stress to the animal, the person performing gavage must be skilled before starting the study.

 The choice of whether to use a rigid or flexible gavage needle or to use a straight or curved gavage needle is according to operator preference and the needs of the study.
 Gavage needles are available in disposable plastic or reusable stainless steel.
 All gavage needles have a ball or pear-shaped smooth rounded tip to prevent injury to the esophagus and other tissues.